Want to know why this advert is here – visit the Home page.

 Many people with dementia spend excessive amounts of time walking, either in a repetitive manner i.e. up and down a corridor or for long distances outside.

 Walking in itself is not a problem, as it is a good form of exercise and it can relieve boredom and stress.
-However for people with dementia, excessive walking may be an indication of an unmet need.
-In addition it can cause carers to worry for their loved ones safety.
+However, for people with dementia, excessive walking may be an indication of an unmet need.
+In addition, it can cause carers to worry for the safety of their loved ones.

 This page aims to look at why someone with dementia may walk excessively, the impact on their health and well being and what can be done to maintain safety.